markjohnson303/qdoba-nutrition-calculator/README.md

 ## Nutrition Data

-All nutrition information is based on official restaurant nutrition facts.
-The app includes:
+All nutrition information is based on official restaurant nutrition facts, however I make no guarantee as to its accuracy.

-- All style options (Bowl, Burrito)
-- Rice varieties (Cilantro Lime, Seasoned Brown)
-- Bean options (Black, Pinto)
-- All protein choices including plant-based options
-- Quesos and toppings
-- Salsas and sauces with heat levels

 ## Contributing